emacsmirror/elpher/README.md

               | | | | |
               o o o o o  <- nodes representing entries in new directory

-Pressing the 'u' button (introduced on page which opens when elopher starts) always moves to the page representing "parent" node, whatever that is.
+Pressing the 'u' key (introduced on page which opens when elopher starts) always moves to the page representing "parent" node, whatever that is.

 Once a node is visited, its "contents" (i.e. whatever is retrieved